berenddeboer/cdk-drizzle-migrate/README.md

 # About

-This CDK construct library makes it possible to run the drizzle migrate at deploy of your stack time against the RDS cluster of your choice.
+This CDK construct library makes it possible to run the drizzle migrate at deploy of your stack time against the RDS or DSQL cluster of your choice.
 The supported engines are PostgreSQL, MariaDB and MySQL.

 This construct library is intended to be used in enterprise